 Emotional and social support

 Many of the families we see live in secrecy and isolation.
 They may agonise over what or whether to tell friends and family.
-It can be helpful to tell schools but is not mandatory.
+It can be helpful to tell schools but this is not mandatory.

-Not surprisingly, parents often find it difficult to explain the diagnosis to their child and can put it off for months and even years.
+Parents often find it difficult to explain the diagnosis to their child and can put it off for months and even years.
 However older children and teenagers need to be able to talk about their HIV status, to be involved in decisions about treatment and safer sex issues.

+The outlook in Britain today is very good - a lot better than it was even 10 to 15 years ago.
 Studies continue to be carried out across Europe, Africa and the USA, and it is hoped that in the future medication will be further improved.